danchoi/soywiki/README.markdown

 SoyWiki makes a great writing aid, especially if you do your writing in Vim.
-You can have SoyWiki open in multiple Vim windows, tabs, and buffers, and open even more windows and tabs alongside them for editing an essay, chapter, or paper.
-Throw a bunch of Vim abbreviations (`:help abbreviations`), a large monitor, and a teapot, and you'll have your paper, essay, book, or screenplay written faster, sooner, and better.
+You can have SoyWiki open in multiple Vim windows, tabs, and buffers, and open an additional Vim window for editing an essay, chapter, or paper.
+Throw in a bunch of Vim abbreviations (`:help abbreviations`), a large monitor, and a teapot, and you'll have your paper, essay, book, or screenplay written faster, sooner, and better.